 Issuer Repurchases of Equity Securities.
 Our Board of Directors authorized a share repurchase program (the "Share Repurchase Program"), effective as of January 1, 2004.
 The Share Repurchase Program does not have a fixed expiration or termination date and may be modified or terminated by the Board of Directors at any time.
 On several occasions the Board of Directors has increased the amount authorized for repurchase of our common stock.
 On April 24, 2019, the Board of Directors approved the expansion of the Company's Share Repurchase Program for up to \$200,000 in repurchases of the Company's common stock, which included the amount remaining under the prior authorization.
 On November 2, 2021, the Board of Directors approved an increase in the Company's share repurchase authorization of approximately \$200,000, bringing the total authorization to \$250,000, which included the amount remaining under the prior authorization.
-The Share Repurchase Program permits us to effect repurchases from time to time through a combination of open market repurchases or in privately negotiated transactions at such prices and times as are determined to be in our best interest.
+The Share Repurchase Program permits us to effect repurchases from time through a combination of open market repurchases or in privately negotiated transactions at such prices and times as are determined to be in our best interest.
 In the middle of March 2020, in response to the COVID-19 pandemic, as a precautionary measure the Board of Directors temporarily suspended the repurchase of our common stock, which the Board of Directors reinstated on February 24, 2021.
 During the twelve months ended December 31, 2022, we repurchased an aggregate of 3,604 shares of our common stock under the Share Repurchase Program, at a weighted average price per share of \$35.84, for an aggregate purchase price of approximately \$129,152, which includes the amount remaining under the prior authorization.
 As of December 31, 2022, approximately \$94,398 remained available for future repurchases under the Share Repurchase Program.
-The following table presents the total number of shares of our common stock, \$0.0001 par value, purchased by us in the three months ended December 31, 2022, the average price paid per share, the amount of shares purchased pursuant to our Share Repurchase Program and the approximate dollar value of the shares that still could have been purchased at the end of the fiscal period pursuant to our Share Repurchase Program.
-See Note J - Share Repurchase Program to the Consolidated Financial Statements for further details on our share repurchase program.
-During the three months ended December 31, 2022, there were no sales by us of unregistered shares of common stock.
+The following table presents the total number of shares of our common stock, \$0.0001 par value, purchased by us in the three months ended December 31, 2022, the average price paid per share, the

-(in thousands except for per share) Total Number of Shares Purchased (1) P Average Price Paid per Share (1) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs of S Shares that May Yet Be chased Under the Plans or Programs 10/1/2022 - 10/31/2022 6 \$ 28.39 \$ 116,122 11/1/2022 - 11/30/2022 374 \$ 33.00 373 \$ 103,820 12/1/2022 - 12/31/2022 744 \$ 32.61 281 \$ 94,398 Total 1,124 \$ 32.71 654
+Total Number of Shares Total Number of Shares Purchased as Part of Publicly Announced Plans or proximate Dollar Value of Shares that Yet Be Purchased Under the Plans or (in thousands except for per share) Purchased (1) Averag e Price Paid per Share (1) Programs Programs 10/1/2022 - 10/31/2022 6 \$ 28.39 \$ 116,122 11/1/2022 - 11/30/2022 374 \$ 33.00 373 \$ 103,820 12/1/2022 - 12/31/2022 744 \$ 32.61 281 \$ 94,398 Total 1,124 \$ 32.71 654